General Information

 Money and banking:

 Often prices are based on dollars but quoted in Cordobas.
 If you pay in dollars (use small bills US$20), you will receive your change in Cordobas.
-For May 2015, the currency rate is US$1 – C$27.
+For October 2024, the currency rate is US$1 – C$36.50.
 Travelers' checks are difficult to exchange.
 Only some banks accept them, and we recommend bringing them for emergencies only.

 Credit cards are accepted in many stores, hotels, and restaurants through-out the country, but not in little towns or off-road destinations.
 You can get cash from the ATMs located in banks and gas stations with debit cards and credit cards.
 The ATMs at the BAC bank (Red Total) are most likely to accept European and North American debit cards and can be found at most locations during your visit.
 There